Neakio/Grades-sharing-Application/README.md

 Teacher Page | Landing Page </br> Classes Pages </br> Grades Pages | Student Page | Landing Page </br> Grade Page |
 Web API |

+## Optionnal implementation

+Be able to put an attachment (with a maximum size) link to a note
+Export notes to PDF
+Calendar of exam and retake
+Info tab from administration and class deleguate
+See in red the note under 10

+Have an update on the user databse from the AD